Get a whole year of Meerkat Meals & Meerkat Movies*

-You can try and reduce the risk of this by getting a pup from a registered breeder who can show you screening results for the hereditary conditions.
-However, there are also other conditions that Golden Retrievers are susceptible to, including cancer, allergies, heart disease and epilepsy.
+You can try to reduce these risks by getting a pup from a registered breeder, who can show you screening results for the hereditary conditions.

-But it doesn't mean your four legged friend won't have a long and happy life, it's just a good idea to be aware of the risks and take steps to protect your dog as best you can.
+Although your four-legged friend will most likely have a long and happy life, it's good to be aware of the risks and take steps to protect him or her as best you can.

 The main types of pet insurance for dogs are: